softwaregravy/tickwork/README.md

 [![Build Status](https://secure.travis-ci.org/softwaregravy/tickwork.png?branch=master)](http://travis-ci.org/softwaregravy/tickwork) [![Dependency Status](https://gemnasium.com/softwaregravy/tickwork.png)](https://gemnasium.com/softwaregravy/tickwork)

-This started as a stripped down version of [clockwork[(https://github.com/tomykaira/clockwork).
-All credit goes to the original developers.
+This started as a stripped down version of [clockwork](https://github.com/tomykaira/clockwork).

-Development still in progress.
+Tickwork provides a familiar and compatible config file for scheduled jobs, but instead of it being driven by a background process, it relies on regular calls to `Tickwork.run`. `Tickwork.run` efectively ticks the clock forward from the last time it was called scheduling jobs as it goes.
+By tuning the paramters below, you can call `Tickwork.run` as little or as often as you like.

+Tickwork keeps track of time using a datastore.
+Right now, nothing is supported.

+Note that clockwork allowed schedules to be dynamically set via the database.
+This functionality does not exist in Tickwork.

 Quickstart
 ----------

-Create clock.rb:
+Create tick.rb:

 ```ruby
 require 'tickwork'